PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth seeks to provide customized investment advisory services based on each client’s individual and specific needs, objectives, investment guidelines and restrictions, which may be adjusted to market or client circumstances.
 Evercore Wealth may make investment decisions for its clients that are different from or inconsistent with decisions made for other similarly situated clients.
 In some cases, there may be concentrations of investments.

+Evercore Wealth does not guarantee investment performance.
 Investing in securities involves risk of loss, which clients should be prepared to bear.
 In addition, investment performance could be hurt by a number of different market risks, including, but not limited to, those outlined below.
+Clients should refer to any disclosures or risk factors contained in offering documents or materials or other disclosure statements provided to such clients in addition to the risks described below.

 Additional information about Evercore Wealth’s investment strategies and advisory business may be found in Item 4 of this brochure.

-Neither Evercore Wealth nor its management personnel have been involved in any legal or disciplinary events in the past ten years that would be material to a client’s evaluation of the Firm or its personnel.
+Neither Evercore Wealth nor its management personnel have been involved in any legal or disciplinary events in the past ten years that would be material to a client’s evaluation of the Firm or its personnel or the integrity of the Firm.

 ETC provides custodial services and serves as custodian for certain clients of Evercore Wealth.
 ETC generally does not charge Evercore Wealth’s investment advisory client accounts for custody or trustee fees (if applicable) but is compensated by Evercore Wealth for such services through an intercompany arrangement.
 Similarly, Evercore Wealth may provide investment advisory services to certain clients of ETC for which Evercore Wealth is compensated by ETC through an intercompany arrangement.
 Certain Evercore Wealth personnel are also employees of ETC.